Dyalog/Math/README.md

 ## Using the namespace

-Download `math.zip` and extract the files somewhere on your computer.
+Download an appropriate `Math-*.zip` from the releases page and extract the files somewhere on your computer.

 In order for Windows to find the DLLs you'll have to put them:

 * in the current directory (this might be determined by the properties of the shortcut you use to start Dyalog), or